 Attendance at both retreats, each day session and graduation is MANDATORY to receive your Leadership Shakopee graduation certificate.
 Arriving late and leaving early is not permitted.
 No cell phones, iPads or tablets during the sessions.
 If an emergency arises, please contact the Chamber to communicate your absence from the session.
 All absences must be made up during the next Leadership Program in order to receive the graduation certificate.

-All applicants must be a Chamber member through their business or at the individual level.
 Applicants must be a resident of Scott County or employed in Scott County.

 To engage participants in extensive discussion about critical economic impacts to our community